 It came from three local piss heads who’d frozen en-route on their way home from the local pub to watch the spectacle unfold.

 I clambered to my feet and swung my handbag at him and the group of merry men cheered, the way they do when a bar maid drops a glass and it smashes.
-It was a bit sexist really, all of it.
-Would they have reacted the same if he had swung a bag at me, I wonder now?
 I was spared any flack because I was a ‘loopy’ female, I guess.
-There was a little less equality back in the day.

 ‘Whhoaa whooaa’, Chris bellowed for the benefit of a growing number of onlookers.
 He raised both of his hands in mock surrender to me, the psycho queen launching her purse bag around with loose change spilling out all over the place.
 ‘Cheat.
 Liar.
 Scumbag’, I shouted at him.